drduh/macOS-Security-and-Privacy-Guide/README.md

 # VPN

-When choosing a VPN service or self-hosting, be sure to validate the protocols, key exchange algorithms, authentication mechanisms, and type of encryption used.
-Some protocols, such as [PPTP](https://en.wikipedia.org/wiki/Point-to-Point_Tunneling_Protocol#Security), should be avoided in favor of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN) or Linux-based [Wireguard](https://www.wireguard.com/) [on a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).
+Choose a VPN provider or self-hosted setup with a documented, modern protocol and well-audited clients.
+Avoid obsolete protocols such as [PPTP](https://en.wikipedia.org/wiki/Point-to-Point_Tunneling_Protocol#Security) in favor of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN) or [WireGuard](https://www.wireguard.com/) [on a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).

 Some VPN clients may send traffic over the next available network interface when the connection is interrupted or disconnected.
 See [scy/8122924](https://gist.github.com/scy/8122924) for an example on how to allow traffic only over VPN.